SAP/cloud-identity-developer-guide/docs/Authorization/GettingStarted.md

 ## Historical Setups

-If you operate productive applications with a dependency setup different from the recommended one, you can usually continue using the modules you already have installed for some time, but we recommend migrating to the new modules and major versions eventually in discussion with us.
+If you operate productive applications with a dependency setup different from the recommended one, you can usually continue using the modules you already have installed for some time.
+However, we recommend migrating to the new modules and major versions eventually in discussion with us.

 ### JDK < 17
 For Java versions < 17, the modules `java-ams` and `java-ams-test` are a drop-in replacement for `jakarta-ams` and `jakarta-ams-test`.